Can You Tan Through Clothing?

 How Do You Tan Through Clothing?

-There are three factors that affect the UPF protection your clothes offer – material, weave, and color.
+Three factors affect the UPF protection your clothes offer: material, weave, and color.

 - Material – The more the material absorbs UV light, the more protection it offers.
-Material such as polyester absorbs more UV light than cotton, making it a better when out in the sun.
+Materials such as polyester absorb more UV light than cotton, making them better suited for use in the sun.

-- Weave – A tighter weaved material will let through less UV light than a loosely weaved material.
-The less light that gets through means the less your skin is burned.
+- Weave – A tighter-woven material will let through less UV light than a loosely woven material.
+The less light that gets through, the less likely your skin is to be burned.

 - Color – Darker colors absorb more UV light than light colors.
-Dyes absorb different frequency of visible light and absorb some UV light as well.
-Lighter colored or white fabric lets through more UV light and therefore increases the exposure to the sun.
+Dyes absorb different frequencies of visible light and also absorb some UV light.
+Lighter-colored or white fabric lets through more UV light and therefore increases exposure to the sun.

 Clothing Is Not Protection From The Sun

-Regular time spent in the sun without protection can lead to lasting damage to your skin, and this could all be from wearing clothes in the sun.
+Regular time spent in the sun without protection can lead to lasting damage to your skin, even when wearing clothes.

 SPF vs UPF